anelook/agents-valkey-kafka-aws-long-memory/README.md

 ## Step 1: Deploy Aiven services with Terraform

 ### Register with Aiven
-If you don't have Aiven account yet, register here https://console.aiven.io/signup
+If you don't have Aiven account yet, [register here](https://go.aiven.io/aws-agents-workshop) to get extra credits.

 ### Get Aiven token
 In Aiven console Go to **User Information** menu and select **Tokens**: